 You may need a bigger budget than you think for translation; your industry, the languages you need materials translated to, and the complexity of your materials can impact the cost of translation.
 Further, it can be even more expensive if you don’t plan ahead.
-Last minute, unexpected expenses can really eat up a budget.
+Last minute, unexpected expenses can eat up a budget.

 Keep reading for step-by-step information about how you can create a translation budget.
 You’ll learn about common mistakes to avoid and ways to get high-quality translation services for your business while building a budget that works for you.

 The first step in creating a practical translation budget is to identify your company’s needs so you know what translation services are worth the investment.
 This will help you anticipate how much you’ll realistically need to spend.
 Some aspects of translation services you should consider include: